ANIMALS

 Ligidium are like their close relatives sea slaters (Ligia) except are smaller and exist near freshwater creeks.
 They have two extended uropods that help them stay hydrated.
 In terms of physical morphology, they resemble Philosciidae, although they aren't related

-We have all 4 species mentioned above in our redwood aquarium.
+We have all 4 species mentioned above in our redwood tank.

 .jpg)